JibbSmart/JoyShockMapper/README.md

 ```

 ### 3. Stick Configuration
-Each stick has 7 different operation modes:
+Each stick has 8 different operation modes when you're not using a virtual controller:

 ```
 AIM: traditional stick aiming